CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/rat_emulation_machine/README.md

 The manipulation and flow of data in tightly controlled to try and keep things clean.
 Here "data flow" refers to either observing and reacting to changes in data (i.e. signals), **or** directly manipulating variables.

-The *REM* data flow is represented here, where blue is data manipulation and red is a signal reaction:
+The *TCM* data flow is represented here, where blue is data manipulation and red is a signal reaction.
+Data flow from the *Sensory Sort Core* is dashed to help make the graph more legible:

 ![Image](./doc_images/REM.flow.data.png "REM Data Flow Control Tree")

-What's important to not here is that, while the *Goal Region* does react to signals emitted by the *Physics Travel Region*, there is no direct manipulation from the *Physics Travel Region* to the *Goal Region*.
+What's important to not here is that, while the *Goal Region* does react to signals emitted by the *Physics Travel Region* and *Sensory Sort Core*, there is no direct manipulation from the *Physics Travel Region* to the *Goal Region*.
 Since signals are open-ended (anyone who wants to listen can feel free) they don't count as direct manipulation.

 So, despite being sibling regions, the *Physics Travel Region* is considered wholly subordinate to the *Goal Region*.
 Of course, it does help that the *Goal Region* doesn't have any variables to manipulate or signals to listen to.